nuejs/nue/packages/nuejs.org/docs/reactivity.md

 }
 ```

-Again, a super simple and clean syntax for defining a scoll-linked animation that would be a somewhat large programming effort with JavaScript.
+Again, this was a super simple and clean syntax for defining a scroll-linked animation that would be a rather large development effort with JavaScript.

 ## Web Components
-Loading a heavy frontend library is not always the best choice for simple reactivity.
-It's often better to go with native [Web Components](//developer.mozilla.org/en-US/docs/Web/API/Web_components), because they work natively on the browser and are are super simple to use.
+Loading a heavy front-end library is not always the best choice for simple reactivity.
+It's often better to go with native [Web Components](//developer.mozilla.org/en-US/docs/Web/API/Web_components) because they work natively on the browser and are super simple to use.

 ### Simple enhancements
 Web Components are perfect for simple things that [progressively enhance](//developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) the HTML markup that is already present on the document.
-For example, the "Zen Mode"- toggle on this documentation area is a simple checkbox whose behavioiur is implemented as a Web Component using the standard [is](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/is) attribute:
+For example, the "Zen Mode"- toggle on this documentation area is a simple checkbox whose behavior is implemented as a Web Component by binding the behavior to the element with [is attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/is):

 ```
 <input type="checkbox" is="zen-toggle">
 ```

-Here is the web component implementation:
+Create a JavaScript file (with a .js extension) and create the components:

 ``` js
 class ZenToggle extends HTMLInputElement {